-Of the 19 Cincinnati schools identified as top-rated, 15 were district schools and four were charters.
+Of the 18 Cincinnati schools identified as top-rated, 15 were district schools and three were charters.
 All five of the district’s high-scoring secondary schools and seven of its elementary schools have selective enrollment policies.
-Cincinnati’s four highest-ranked charter schools served high percentages of minority and economically disadvantaged students, but records show that they also enrolled fewer students with disabilities than the district overall, and tend to keep class sizes small.
+Cincinnati’s three highest-ranked charter schools served high percentages of minority and economically disadvantaged students, but records show that they also enrolled fewer students with disabilities than the district overall, and tend to keep class sizes small.
 Both factors have been shown to have an impact on higher test scores.
 Table 3 outlines the demographic differences between Cincinnati’s top-rated schools and the district overall.

-- Nine of Cincinnati’s top-rated schools served a lower percentage of economically disadvantaged students, while eight had a higher percentage of such students.
-Hamilton County Math and Science, a K-8 charter school, had an economically disadvantaged rate of 2.3 percent in 2011-12, dramatically lower than the district’s rate of 72.6 percent.
+- Eight of Cincinnati’s top-rated schools served a lower percentage of economically disadvantaged students, while eight had a higher percentage of such students.
 The five district schools scoring highest on the state’s performance index also had lower percentages of economically disadvantaged students, including the nationally recognized Walnut Hills High School (21.8 percent) and Sands Montessori Elementary School (27.9 percent).

 - About half of Cincinnati’s high-scoring schools had lower percentages of minority students than the district as a whole.
 Kilgour Elementary, located in Cincinnati’s wealthy Mt.
 Lookout neighborhood, and Sands Montessori were both nearly 70 percent white, compared with the district average of 25 percent.
 Eight of the district’s high-performers had enrollments that similarly did not reflect overall district enrollment.
 However, nine schools had higher percentages of African-American students than the district as a whole, some quite a bit higher.

-- Seven of Cincinnati’s highest-rated schools served significantly fewer students with disabilities, while seven served higher percentages.
-Walnut Hills High School had a population of students with disabilities under 2 percent, and Hamilton County Math and Science charter school served only 5 percent students with disabilities.
+- Six of Cincinnati’s highest-rated schools served significantly fewer students with disabilities, while seven served higher percentages.
+Walnut Hills High School had a population of students with disabilities under 2 percent.

 - Eleven of the district’s 15 top-rated schools had selective enrollment policies.
 Students wishing to attend Walnut Hills High School or Dater Montessori Elementary School must pass an entrance exam.
 To be accepted for enrollment, Covedale Elementary School requires children to score Accelerated or Advanced on the Ohio Achievement Assessment in reading or math, and Proficient in at least one other subject.
 Fairview-Clifton German Language School restricts admission based on a student’s German language experience.
 College Hill Fundamental Academy requires that students and parents go through an interview process, and show proof that students have a passing record in the areas of effort, conduct, and attendance.
 Enrollment policies and the district application process are also determining factors in most top-rated schools.
 To get a seat in some district magnets, for example, parents camp out for weeks to get a seat for their children.